mehfuzh/AutoBox/readme.md

 	</configuration>

 Here you notice that by default its pointing to *localhost* and *MemCacheProvider*.
-However it can be an external IP pointing to *Amazon Elastic Memcached*(released a few weeks ago).
+However it can be an external IP pointing to __Amazon ElastiCache__(released a few weeks ago).
 Howeever MemCached  is a service and the tool uses default memcache protocol so even if *windows azure* has surpports memcache , you will just need to specify the endpoint and you are good to go.

 To test caching locally, you can use the  *CouchBase Memcached server*, it gives you a nice web based GUI to monitor the cache usage, configure memory and clusters.